welldone-software/redux-toolbelt/packages/redux-toolbelt-thunk/README.md

   * `argsMapper` - Defaults to `const trivialArgsMapper = (payload, meta) => ({ payload, meta })`

     Same as the `argsMapper` argument described above.
 The argument takes priority over the option.
+### Returns
+An action creator that when called and dispatched:

+* An action with the type of `baseName` and `payload` and `meta` that are based on the arguments of the call is dispatched.
+* The `asyncFn` is called and expected to return a promise.

+When the promise that is returned from `asyncFn` resolves or rejects:

+* Upon a resolve, the `success` sub-action is dispatched with the `result` of the promise.
+* Upon a reject, the `failure` sub-action is dispatched with the `error` of the promise.

+### withDefaults

-### `makeThunkAsyncActionCreator.withDefaults` - Creates an instance of `makeThunkAsyncActionCreator` with the specified options:
+Creates an instance of `makeThunkAsyncActionCreator` with the specified options:

 ```js
 const userMakeThunkAsyncActionCreator = makeThunkAsyncActionCreator.withDefaults({
   prefix: 'USER@',